-b.
+- b.
 Asphalt pavement removal.
 Asphalt pavement to be removed shall be cut to the full depth of the asphalt pavement around the perimeter of the area to be removed.

-c.
+If the material is to be wasted on the airport site, it shall be broken to a maximum size of 2 inches. - c.
 Repair or removal of Base, Subbase, and/or Subgrade.
 All failed material including surface, base course, subbase course, and subgrade shall be removed and repaired as shown on the plans or as directed by the RPR.
 Materials and methods of construction shall comply with the applicable sections of these specifications.
 Any damage caused by Contractor's removal process shall be repaired at the Contractor's expense.

 101-3.2 Preparation of joints and cracks.
-Remove all vegetation and debris from cracks to a minimum depth of 1 inch (25 mm).
+Remove all vegetation and debris from cracks to a minimum depth of 1 inch.
 If extensive vegetation exists, treat the specific area with a concentrated solution of a water-based herbicide approved by the RPR.
-Fill all cracks greater than 1/4 inch (6 mm) wide) with a crack sealant per ASTM D6690.
+Fill all cracks greater than 1/4 inch wide with a crack sealant per ASTM D6690.
 The crack sealant, preparation, and application shall be compatible with the surface treatment/overlay to be used.
-To minimize contamination of the asphalt with the crack sealant, underfill the crack sealant a minimum of 1/8 inch (3 mm), not to exceed 1⁄4 inch (6 mm).
+To minimize contamination of the asphalt with the crack sealant, underfill the crack sealant a minimum of 1/8 inch, not to exceed 1⁄4 inch.
 Any excess joint or crack sealer shall be removed from the pavement surface.

-Wider cracks (over 1-1/2 inch wide (38 mm)), along with soft or sunken spots, indicate that the pavement or the pavement base should be repaired or replaced as stated below.
+Wider cracks (over 1-1/2 inch wide), along with soft or sunken spots, indicate that the pavement or the pavement base should be repaired or replaced as stated below.